 It is thought that honey was popularly used in medicine for many years thanks to its natural antibiotic properties.
 However, thanks to the rise of modern antibiotic creation, honey fell to the wayside.
 As there continues to be worries rising over antibiotic resistance, honey has now re-emerged as a natural solution for many concerns.

 Honey is also thought to have many benefits for the skin and hair.
-It’s a natural lubricant and can also help to moisturise.
+It’s a natural lubricant and can also help to moisturize.
 That is why you’ll find the ingredient in many shampoos, bath products and more besides.

 Honey can last for many years.
 Thanks to its medicinal nature, honey is very unlikely to go bad.
 There is some honey that you can eat safely after centuries of storage.
-Honey doesn’t generally spoil – it hardens, thickens and crystallises.
+Honey doesn’t generally spoil – it hardens, thickens and crystallizes.

 Honey is also thought to be very helpful in reducing cholesterol levels as well as blood pressure.
 Therefore, anyone at risk of heart attacks and heart disease may benefit from a diet rich in the substance.